Narelle Warren

 Research interests

-I am a medical anthropologist and health sociologist specialising in interdisciplinary ethnographic research exploring the experiences of health, illness and care for structurally vulnerable communities.
-I especially focus on the fields of disability studies, neurodegenerative diseases, and ageing to contribute new insights on the intersections of these issues with gender, care, global public health, and wellbeing.
-My research adopts a comparative methodological approach to combine these areas to explore the relationship between chronic health conditions and practices of care in people’s local moral worlds.
+I am a medical anthropologist and interdisciplinary health social scientist interested in the experiences of ageing, chronic conditions, and care for structurally vulnerable communities.
+My research adopts a comparative methodological approach to explore the relationships between chronic health conditions and practices of care in people’s local moral worlds.
+In particular, I am interested in how - in contexts of chronicity - people work/act to achieve good life.

-My work is interdisciplinary and collaborative: I work with academic colleagues and community and health organisations to inform policy development and legislation.
-My research spans a range of areas and disciplines in addition to anthropology and sociology, including global public health, health services research, rehabilitation, disability studies, neuropsychology, and critical social psychology.
+My work is interdisciplinary and collaborative: I work across academia, community, health and government organisations to inform policy development.
+My research spans a range of areas and disciplines, including global public health, health services research, rehabilitation, disability studies, neuropsychology, and critical social psychology.

 My research covers the following broad fields:

-* Global Public Health - Health and Health Systems research - my international comparative research on stroke and dementia examines the role of health systems and health services (including facilities) in shaping people's immediate and longer-term health outcomes in the context of these conditions (collaborative work with Daniel Reidpath and Pascale Allotey).
-I also work closely with UNU-IIGH (where I am a senior visiting fellow) to build capacity among local health researchers.
+• Health and Health Systems research on stroke and dementia examines the role of health systems and health services (including facilities) in shaping people's immediate and longer-term health outcomes in the context of these conditions.
+This body of work also includes training to build capacity among local health researchers.

-* Chronic and neurodegenerative health conditions, and the role of structural vulnerabilities in shaping people's experiences of these.
-For the past 20+ years, I have demonstrated strong commitment to understanding how social inequalities contribute to people's risk of chronic conditions (for example, in the concept of 'recursive cascades'; Manderson and Warren, 2016); understandings of diagnosis and search for diagnosis (my work on stroke, Parkinson's disease and dementia); and access to treatment, support and care.
+• Chronic and neurodegenerative health conditions, and the role of structural vulnerabilities in shaping people's experiences of these.
+For the past 20+ years, I have demonstrated a strong commitment to understanding how social inequalities contribute to people's risk of chronic conditions, diagnostic processes, and access to treatment, support and care.

-* Elucidating sociocultural understandings of ageing and the life course, which was the focus of my doctoral research (on women's experience of midlife in rural areas) and is central to my current work on illness, as well as work on ageism with Barbara Barbosa Neves.
+• Elucidating sociocultural understandings of ageing and the life course, was the focus of my doctoral research (on women's experience of midlife in rural areas) and is central to my current work on illness.

-* Feminist Ethnographic and Participatory Research - Qualitative and Mixed Methods approaches - which I deliver in Australia and internationally, including in the highly successful online methods training that I deliver with Sara Niner and the anthropological field school in Malaysia (which I designed with Bruce Missingham).
+• Feminist Ethnographic and Participatory Research training - I deliver this established program in Australia and internationally, including in the highly successful online methods training delivered with Dr Sara Niner.

-* Research ethics - I have been a member of the Monash University Human Research Ethics Committee since 2009
+• Research ethics - I was a member of the Monash University Human Research Ethics Committee from 2009-2023 and continue to explore the salience of ethical concepts across all of my work.

 Expertise related to UN Sustainable Development Goals